SSP Database (Shared Socioeconomic Pathways) - Version 2.0

 - Overview of the SSP quantifications, including basic elements and GHG emissions

 - Energy transitions

 Additional supporting material are available for download:

 - IAM study protocol summarizing the main assumptions for the SSP modeling

 - A brief description of the models and their regional coverage

 Harmonization of base year

-The data included in the database is shown as reported by the individual teams.
-In contrast to the reports of the RCPs, no systematic attempt has been made (yet) to harmonize the base year data (other than making definitions as consistent as possible).
-Exception to this rule is the information on climate which is based on a common climate model for all SSPs (for further information, see the SSP study protocol).
+The data included in the database is shown as reported by the individual modelling teams.
+Harmonization of the base year data has been done only for the CMIP6 emissions (Gidden et al, forthcoming), and the resulting climate projections which are based on a common climate model for all SSPs (for further information, see the SSP study protocol).

 For specific purposes, harmonization of base year data might be required.
 An example of such an exercise are the selected SSP scenarios for ScenarioMIP for which harmonized land and emissions information is under preparation.
 At this point of time, we expect that further data for specific use of the SSPs in other research activities to become available over time.

 The SSP database has been established jointly by the Working Group on ?Quantitative SSP Data and IAM Scenarios? of ICONICS, and the ?Scientific Working Group (SWG) on Scenarios? of the Integrated Assessment Modeling Consortium (IAMC).
 The data has undergone extensive internal and external review.
 First preliminary interpretations of the basic SSP elements were made publicly available in May 2012, and were subsequently updated in March 2013 in response to a community review.
 In May 2015 (Version 1.0) the first set of preliminary IAM scenarios were posted, and were updated in October 2016 (Version 1.1).
 An extended SSP dataset including additional scenarios and the harmonized emissions for CMIP6 were posted in December 2018.